kate-eisen/kate-eisen.github.io/index.md

 ## *I am an evolutionary ecologist.*

 I use flowers as a nexus for asking questions in ecology and evolutionary biology across scales of biological organization, from genomics and plant metabolism to community dynamics and large-scale meta-analyses.
-I'm currently working on an artic-alpine perennial in mountainous areas across Europe.
-I did my Ph.D. research in annual wildflower communities in the southern Sierra Nevada foothills in California.
-As a research associate, I worked on a perennial herb common in wet meadows in eastern North America.
+I'm currently working on the genomic underpinnings and ecological drivers of complex trait variation in an artic-alpine perennial in mountainous areas across Europe with Magne Friberg & Anna Runemark at Lund University.
+I did my Ph.D. research on the effects of community context on evolution in annual wildflower communities in the southern Sierra Nevada foothills in California with Monica Geber at Cornell University.
+As a research associate with Chris Caruso at the University of Guelph, I worked on projects investigating the evolution of sexual systems in plants using a perennial herb common in wet meadows in eastern North America.

 <br>